bigzaqui/notes/java_effective_java_2nd_edition.md

    * multiple constructors without having to declare multiple constructors with the same arguments but in different order (super hack)
    * allows to implement the flightway pattern (avoid constructing repeated objects), for example when using casting.
    * allows you to return subtypes of the class, hiding the constructor and allowing you to play with the
-   * Take into consideration, a class declared with no accessible constructor cannot be subtyped, forcing you to use composition [pookie](#pookie)
+   * Take into consideration, a class declared with no accessible constructor cannot be subtyped, forcing you to use composition [(item 16)](#item16)

 * **Item 2**: use builders, they simulate named optional parameters, makes a class with multiple variables easier to write, and to read.
    * You can add checkers or semantic logic to the builder setters (e,g: check that the parameters make sense), this way you keep the Class that you are building clean of the logic, easier to read!